 As Vann Newkirk told us in the Atlantic, Nikole Hannah-Jones reported in the New York Times Magazine, and now Vox makes plain with data two years after the election, “Trump voters were motivated by racial resentment (as well as hostile sexism), and [there is] very little evidence that economic stress had anything to do with it.”

 What’s more, since his election, Trump has had many opportunities to distance himself from the racist rhetoric that got him in office.
 It would not have excused what he said, but it would have been an attempt at human decency.
-Instead, he has doubled down on his white supremacy, with policies like the immigration ban and his “bad people on both sides” comment in response to the “Unite the Right” march in Charlottesville, Va., last year.
+Instead, he has doubled down on his white supremacy, with policies like the immigration ban and his “very fine people on both sides” comment in response to the “Unite the Right” march in Charlottesville, Va., last year.
 Just this week he proclaimed himself to be a nationalist—leave it to Trump to be the first white Hotep.

 Yet, in spite of this, (or, perhaps because of it,) Trump’s approval rating is at an all-time high.
 Higher, in certain polls, than Obama at a similar point his presidency.
 And what’s the one group Trump has never had to worry about?
 White evangelicals.
 They are his base, his road dogs and the only religious group that still supports him in large numbers.
 Most recent polls indicate that he has a 71 percent approval rating with the guitar playing, “God’s Not Dead” demographic.